awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-auth.rst

          </intent-filter>
      </activity>
      <activity
-         android:name=".NoteListActivity"
+         android:name=".ui.NoteListActivity"
          android:label="@string/app_name"
          android:theme="@style/AppTheme.NoActionBar">
          <!-- Remove the intent-filter from here -->
      </activity>

 The :code:`.AuthenticatorActivity` section is added at the end.
 Ensure it is not duplicated.
-You will see build errors if the section is duplicated.
+If the section is duplicated, build errors occur.

-Run the project and validate results
+Run the Project and Validate Results
 ------------------------------------

-Run in the emulator using :guilabel:`Run` > :guilabel:`Run 'app'`.
+In the emulator, run the project using :guilabel:`Run` > :guilabel:`Run 'app'`.
 You should see a sign-in screen.
-Choose the :guilabel:`Create new account` button to create a new account.
+Choose :guilabel:`Create new account` to create a new account.
-Once the information is submitted, you will be sent a confirmation code via email.
-Enter the confirmation code to complete registration, then sign-in with your new account.
+After the information is submitted, you should receive a confirmation code via email.
+Enter the confirmation code to complete registration, and then sign-in with your new account.

 .. list-table::